Enhancements in OS X El Capitan

 Swipe to manage You can now use the trackpad to manage your messages, just as you do on your iPhone or iPad.
 Just swipe to the right on a Mail message to mark it as read or unread.
 Swipe left to delete it.

-Transit view Select the new Transit view to see transport lines, major stations, and metro, train, bus and ferry routes.
+Transit view Select the new Transit view to see transit lines, major stations and subway, train, bus and ferry routes.

-Transit directions Specify a starting point and a destination, and Maps offers the optimal route, providing detailed directions that combine step-by-step walking, metro, train, bus and ferry routes.
+Transit directions Specify a starting point and a destination, and Maps offers the optimal route, providing detailed directions that combine step-by-step walking, subway, train, bus and ferry routes.

 Transit scheduling When you look up Transit directions, you can choose when you want to leave: now, in 30 minutes, in 60 minutes, in 2 hours or at another time you specify.
 You can also specify the time you want to arrive.

-Station place cards Place cards for public transport stations show you available lines and timetables at those stations.
+Station place cards Place cards for public transportation stations show you available transit lines and schedules at those stations.

-Select transport modes You can specify which modes of transport — bus, metro and light rail, suburban rail, and ferry — you want to see in Transit directions.
+Select transit modes You can specify which modes of transit — bus, subway and light rail, commuter rail and ferry — you want to see in Transit directions.

-Detailed station maps Transit view shows maps detailing the entrances, shops and restaurants at the station.
+Detailed station maps Transit view shows maps detailing the entrances, shops and restaurants in the station.

-Streamlined design Mission Control arranges all the windows on your desktop in a single layer with no overlap, making it easier to see and organise everything on your Mac.
+Streamlined design Mission Control arranges all the windows on your desktop in a single layer with no overlap, making it easier to see and organize everything on your Mac.